Influenza ﹣ FAQ

 4. How long does the protection seasonal influenza vaccine last?
 Is it necessary to get vaccinated against seasonal influenza every year?

-The immunity built up in a vaccinated person in the prior season will decrease over time and may become too low to provide protection in the next season.
+Seasonal influenza vaccination requires annual administration.
+Evidence on repeated influenza vaccination shows that vaccination in the current and prior season provides better protection than no vaccination or being vaccinated in the prior season only.
 Since the circulating seasonal influenza strains may change from time to time, the seasonal influenza vaccine composition is updated every year in accordance with the circulating strains to enhance protection.
-In addition, the vaccine compositions of upcoming seasonal influenza vaccine may be different from previous seasons.

-5. How many doses of seasonal influenza vaccine (SIV) will my child need?
+5. How many doses of seasonal influenza vaccine will children need?

-To ensure adequate immunity against seasonal influenza, children under 9 years of age who have never received any seasonal influenza vaccination before are recommended to receive 2 doses of SIV with a minimum interval of 4 weeks in the 2021-22 season.
-Children below 9 years of age who have received at least one dose of SIV before are recommended to receive one dose of SIV in the 2021-22 season.
+To ensure adequate immunity against seasonal influenza, children aged 6 months to under 9 years who have never received any seasonal influenza vaccination SIV before are recommended to receive 2 doses of SIV with a minimum interval of 28 days in the current season.
+Children below 9 years of age who have received at least one dose of SIV before are recommended to receive one dose of SIV in the current season*.
 For persons aged 9 years or above, only one dose of SIV is required in each influenza season.

 6. If a child under the age of 9 years is getting seasonal influenza vaccination for the first time and requires 2 doses, does the same type of vaccine have to be used for both doses?